f-fathurrahman/ffr-komputasi-material/TALKS/PRESE_TOPIK_2020/SETTING_v1.rst

 Competition from other researchers:

-There is disconnects between the equations that you read in the books and
+There are disconnects between the equations that you read in the books and

 --------------